CI Integration

 # Fail-closed: all tests must produce reliable resultsTIMING_ORACLE_UNRELIABLE_POLICY=fail_closed cargo test

-# Fail-open: skip unreliable tests (default)TIMING_ORACLE_UNRELIABLE_POLICY=skip cargo testGitHub Actions example
+# Fail-open: skip unreliable tests (default)TIMING_ORACLE_UNRELIABLE_POLICY=skip go testGitHub Actions example

 Section titled “GitHub Actions example”name: Timing Tests